raycast/extensions/extensions/easydict/README.md

 ## What is Easydict? [【中文介绍】](https://github.com/tisfeng/Raycast-Easydict/blob/main/docs/README_ZH.md)

 `Easydict` is an easy dictionary, for looking up words or easily translating text.
-Use it out of the box, automatically detect the input text language, and support **Linguee** and Youdao dictionary, **MacOS system translate**, DeepL, Google, Baidu, Tencent, Youdao, and Caiyun translation.
+Use it out of the box, automatically detect the input text language, and support **Linguee** and Youdao dictionary, **MacOS system translation**, DeepL, Google, Baidu, Tencent, Youdao, and Caiyun translation.

 ![easydict-1](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/easydict-1-1660916219.png)